tytydraco/yessleep/out/The_stars_werent_designed_to_guide_us_Theyre_a_signal_from_the_God_of_Death_and_I_accidentally_helped_them_Part_1.md

 Humanity has always looked towards the stars for guidance.
 Since the moment our lungs could draw breath, we’ve deciphered meaning from the cosmos.
 Time, agriculture, mathematics, social identity, religion; they all have roots within the night sky.
 Rivers and tributaries that carved their own unique path through this world, but their tides lead back to the same centralized body of water.
 You just have to walk back up the riverside far enough to see where they connect.

 Because of that fact, I’ll forgive you if you are someone who equates *the celestial* with *the divine*.
 I mean, that association is a goddamned cultural infestation.
 Most religions believe God lives in the sky.
 Many staunch atheists trust in the mysterious power of the zodiac.
-Even the scientifically inclined among us believe the explanation to existence is hidden somewhere within the black depths of space.
+Even the scientifically inclined among us believe the explanation to existence is hidden somewhere within the hollow depths of space.

 I used to be one of those scientists, actually, and that brings me to the point of this post.
 Partially, it’s a message; I need to speak to someone, and I know they'll read this.
 Mostly, though, consider these words to be my solemn, heartfelt confession.